 I always have this homemade chicken stock in the refrigerator.
 I use it instead of water in my cooking, especially for soups like: Hot and Sour Soup, Simple Wonton Soup, Cantonese Wonton Noodle Soup and Easy Fish Tofu Soup.
 It’s a great way to add flavor to a dish that otherwise would be lackluster due to large portion of the dish is liquid.

-Put all the ingredients in a large stockpot.
+Put all the ingredients in a large stockpot—a whole 4 lb chicken, ginger, scallions, and cold water.
 Bring it to a boil over high heat, and then immediately turn down the heat to medium low.
 Cover the lid, and let simmer for 4 to 6 hours—the longer the better.